 In Phase 4 of the initial Work Plan, the Task Force will summarize the identified sources of PCBs into the Spokane River.
 For each identified source, a range of Best Management Practices (BMPs) that can eliminate or reduce the source of the PCBs will be identified with recommendations for implementation.

-Task Force Maintains the Focus on PCB Sources and their Reduction and Elimination
+Task Force - PCB Source Reduction and Elimination

-Based on the information developed thus far, the Task Force is currently implementing a number of actions to address potential PCB sources:
+Based on the information developed thus far, the Task Force is currently implementing a number of actions to address potential PCB sources.
+Maintaining this progress is the most likely pathway toward a positive environmental response in an expedient manner.
+EPAs workplan should call for continuing these actions and considering the resulting progress during development of the TMDL.
+Current actions include:

 As a result of the analysis of the data generated from the synoptic sampling event, the Task Force has authorized its technical advisor to determine what studies would be needed to identify sources that could be contributing PCBs to the groundwater flowing into the river.
 This will in turn direct efforts for source removal.

-On a parallel track with the technical analyses, the Task Force and Task Force members are identifying and eliminating PCB contributions from stormwater runoff sources and stormwater vactor waste.
+On a parallel track with the technical analyses, the Task Force and Task Force members are identifying and eliminating PCB contributions from stormwater runoff sources and stormwater eductor waste.

 We are funding the establishment and maintenance of stream gages on the Spokane River to understand river flow in areas where significant PCB loading has been observed to occur.